Welcome to the dismantle. Contest:

 Mission

-To create a platform that supports young people as they create a cultural shift that begins to dismantle. isms and the negative ways in which they impact our lives, our communities, and our world.
+To create a platform that supports young people as they create cultural change that dismantles systems of oppression (aka the “-isms”).

 Vision